SethFalco/SethFalco/README.md

 I work collaboratively to push open technology forward, and want to live in a world where there's software for everything, freely accessible by everyone.
 We should no longer only solve problems, just to hinder access to solutions.

-Most of what I do is contributed to open-source projects, ideally free from cost, tracking, and advertising.
+Most of what I do is contributed to Open Source projects, ideally free from cost, tracking, and advertising.

 ## Notable Achievements